 Our monthly Q&A with an industry leader featured a top producer who has written millions of dollars in annual premiums of life insurance and sold and started multiple insurance agencies.
 To the average insurance producer, he’s kind of a big deal!
 But, in all seriousness he highlighted some great points and reinforced some of the basic tactics many insurance producers often forget.

-John Byrne has a big goal for his business: Focus on 15-20 deals per year and close 7-10.
+John Byrne has a big goal for his business: Focus on 15-20 life insurance deals per year and close 7-10.
 Doesn’t sound too tough huh?
-John’s deals will generate nearly $1,000,000 in premium and nearly all comes from business owners.
+John’s deals will generate nearly $1,000,000 in annual premium and nearly all comes from business owners.
 In order to achieve success in a low volume sales model it requires a high level of focus and discipline and a passion for the process.